imadmali/data-engineering/concepts.md

 This uses a lookup table (directory) to determine which determines that shard that each record should go into.
 This can be problematic when sharding on columns that have high cardinality as there will be a lot of records to maintain in the lookup table.

-## Columnar vs Row-wise Data
+## Columnar vs Row Data Store

-To understand a column store database it's useful to understand its counterpart, a *row store database*.
+To understand column data data stores it's useful to understand its counterpart, *row data stores*.
 Suppose you're querying a subset of columns of a data table.
 With row storage you have to read all the rows into memory and then drop the columns that you're not interested in (even if the data is partitioned by a certain column).
 With column storage you only read the columns that you're interested in.
 This is more efficient, particularly for wide data.
-In order to accomplish this type of querying you have to store the data in a column-wise format (e.g. parquet).
+In order to accomplish this type of querying you have to store the data in a column-wise format.
+Typically people will use parquet for column-wise storage and csv for row-wise storage.

 ## Scheduled Date vs Execution Date